 Until recently, energy management solutions for commercial buildings have been complex, costly and disruptive to daily business operations.
 Committing to an enterprise-wide energy management strategy was hindered by complex organizational structures, lack of human resources, technical expertise, and limited access to capital.
 Even when capital was available, it could be difficult to gain stakeholder buy-in for energy efficiency projects over other competing business priorities.
 The result was that many large companies have taken a project-by-project approach to energy management which, unfortunately, just isn’t efficient.

-Fortunately, new energy management technologies, funding options and expert energy developers like SmartWatt, can reduce or eliminate those obstacles.
+Fortunately, new energy management technologies, funding options and expert energy services and solutions companies, can reduce or eliminate those obstacles.
 In fact, optimizing energy performance can open up new cash flows, as opposed to draining existing ones.
 For companies committed to gaining a competitive edge, now’s the perfect time to take control of their energy.